Koviahy

-Koviahy (Ков'яги) is an urban-type settlement in Bohodukhiv Raion (district) of Kharkiv Oblast in eastern Ukraine.
+Koviahy (Ков'яги) is a rural settlement in Bohodukhiv Raion (district) of Kharkiv Oblast in eastern Ukraine.
 It is an administrative center of Koviahy Council which, includes the villages of Zhuravli, Rozsokhivka, Trokhymivka and Halimonivka.
 Koviahy belongs to Valky urban hromada, one of the hromadas of Ukraine.
 Population:

 History

 It was a village in Valky uyezd of Kharkov Governorate of the Russian Empire.

-During World War II it was under German occupation from October 1941 to August 1943.
+During World War II, it was under German occupation from October 1941 to August 1943.